 Optimized parameter values for our model are included in Table 1.
 Our model predicted 81% of the variance in observed hourly NEE, and captured 94% of the amplitude of the diurnal cycle.
-The only hourly independent variable in the model was PAR; hourly NEE in our model was therefore predominantly driven by changes in sunlight.
-Modeled hourly variability frequently captured the difference in magnitude in NEE between high and low uptake events (example time series shown in Fig. 4).
+Modeled hourly variability frequently captured the difference in magnitude in NEE between high and low uptake events (Fig. 4).

-287 3.4.2 Seasonal variability in NEE
+3.4.1 Seasonal patterns in NEE

-In our best-fitting model parameterization, phenology was asychnronous with the dry season (Table 2).
-Over the mean seasonal cycle, removing this seasonal phenology parameterization resulted in positive residual NEE from June 15 to September 14, hence over-predicting uptake during this time (Fig. 5a).
-Our final model, however, simplistically corrects for this positive anomaly, adjusting NEE by 16% (Fig. 5b; Table 2).
-Although this seasonal transition appears to be more gradual over the season, our simplistic, low-parameter phenology representation was chosen for parsimony.
-While the seasonal timing of respiration, s_R , varied by meteorological inputs (semi-monthly total rainfall <50 mm), we could not identify a similar seasonal meteorological trigger for phenology and therefore used set calendar dates.
+The best-fitting LUE parameterization for seasonal phenology was that in which the phenology factor variable $s{pheno} \equiv 1$ during the peak of leaf flush (June 15 to Sept 14) and was asychnronous with the dry season (Table 2).
+Daily averages of the hourly residuals over a mean seasonal cycle highlight the performance of the various phenology parameterizations (Fig. 5).
+Removing s{pheno} results in consistently positive residual NEE from June 15 to September 14, indicating that the model over-predicts uptake during this time (Fig. 5a).
+Our final model, however, simplistically corrects for this positive anomaly and by downscaling the hourly PAR response by a single value (1- $k{pheno}s{pheno}=0.84$) during the June-September time period, which only partially overlaps with the dry season (Fig. 5b).
+Although the phenomena controlling this transition have a gradual, periodical seasonal effect, apparent in the residuals, our simplistic, low-parameter phenology representation was chosen for parsimony.
+While the seasonal timing of respiration, a_1 , varied by meteorological inputs (semi-monthly total rainfall <50 mm), we could not identify a similar seasonal meteorological trigger for phenology and therefore used set calendar dates.

-Our model predicted monthly mean NEE well ($R^2=0.59$ across all months).
-Hourly changes in PAR integrated over monthly and seasonal time periods.
-Therefore, seasonal variability in our model was controlled by precipitation, sunlight, and a simplistic parametric representation of phenology (Eq.
-2; Table 1).
-Part of the remaining seasonal variability was explained by random measurement error: bootstrap 95% confidence intervals representing hourly measurement errors in monthly mean NEE had an average range of 1.07 μ mol m-2s-1, 47% of the mean NEE seasonal cycle's range.
+Our model predicted monthly mean NEE well (R^2 =0.59 across all months).
+Part of the remaining variability was explained by random measurement error: bootstrap 95% confidence intervals of monthly mean NEE had an average range of 1.07 μmol m-2s-1, representing 47% of the mean NEE seasonal cycle's range.
 The model slightly over-predicted the mean seasonal cycle's magnitude, although well within the model and measurement interannual variability (Fig. 6).
-The model attributed the greatest sink to October, because (1) October rainfall was low enough each year to be classified as part of the dry season, (2) PAR was consistently high due to sunny conditions after the dry season onset, and (3) the phenology scaling factor (1 - $k{pheno}s{pheno}$) returned to 1 after Sept 14, increasing the October LUE and pushing the carbon balance further towards a sink.
+The model attributed the greatest sink to October, because (1) October rainfall was low enough each year to be classified as part of the dry season, (2) PAR was consistently high due to sunny conditions after the dry season onset, and (3) the phenology scaling factor (1 - k{pheno} s{pheno}) returned to 1 after Sept 14, increasing the October LUE and pushing the carbon balance further towards a sink.